 Key features of DOC

-Main features of our DOC system for mainline CTC application include:
+When using our DOC system for mainline CTC applications, its key features include:

 - Individual switch control